Please select at least 1 country or destination.

 After the cooling-off period is up, ordinarily you are no longer entitled to a full refund as you will have had enough time to read through your policy wording to understand the terms and decide whether it is the right policy for you and your holiday.

-It is, however, important to note that all policyholders have a right to request a refund of some sort if they believe that the service cannot be provided and that their policy is not fit for purpose.
+It is important to note that all policyholders have a right to request a refund of some sort if they believe that the service cannot be provided and that their policy is not fit for purpose.

-In the wake of the coronavirus pandemic (COVID-19), few industries have fallen as far and as fast as travel and tourism.
-Never before has international travel been restricted to such extreme causing disruption, frustration and angst for so many Australians.
-Under these extraordinary circumstances, many insurers are stepping up to offer flexible options outside of their usual policy terms.
+In the wake of the coronavirus pandemic (COVID-19), few industries have fell as far and as fast as travel and tourism.
+Never before had international travel been restricted to such an extreme, causing disruption, frustration and angst for so many Australians.
+Under these extraordinary circumstances, many insurers are stepped up to offer flexible options outside of their usual policy terms.

 Variable Refund Terms